 According to U.S. News, Ohio State University is considered a more selective school.
-The Ohio State admissions rate is 53% for regular decision applicants and 59.3% for early action applicants.
-Fifty percent of students admitted to Ohio State applied with an SAT score between 1340-1480 or an ACT score between 28-33.
-Although applicants are encouraged to take the ACT or SAT, Ohio State has adopted a test-optional policy for 2024-25 applicants who don’t have test scores or don’t feel that their scores reflect their ability to be successful at OSU.
+The Ohio State admissions rate is 61% for regular decision applicants and 66.6% for early action applicants.
+Fifty percent of students admitted to Ohio State applied with an SAT score between 1310-1480 or an ACT score between 28-32.
+While Ohio State adopted a test optional policy for some years following the pandemic, students are required to submit standardized test scores as of the 2026 admissions cycle.

 Want to learn more about acceptance rates?
 Check out our expert guide!